Frequently Asked Questions

 Who coaches my child?

 In most cases, coaches and managers are team parents.
 All coaches are required to undertake a coaching accreditation course, run by AFL NSW/ACT and paid for by the Club.
 All coaches and managers are required to provide a valid Working with Children Check to the Club.
 We encourage all parents to participate in the running of the Club, which is solely run by volunteers.
 Whether that’s cutting oranges for half-time, helping out on the BBQ, or a regular commitment such as coaching, managing, or taking on an administrative role, we’d love to see how you can be part of our community.
-Contact our Volunteer Coordinator, Alison Bowhill-Hayes if you want more information.
+Contact our wonderful Volunteer Coordinator, Fiona O’Hearn if you want more information.

 Do you need volunteers?